YogyaCh/VentBot/README.md

 # VentBot

-A voice-first empathetic agent built using Vapi and OpenAI.
+A voice-first empathetic agent built using Vapi and Ollama.

 ## Features
 - Real-time conversation handling with FastAPI